antmicro/gerber2ems/README.md

 Uneeded traces, pours etc., should be removed.
 If entire layers are redundant, they can be removed in later steps.

 Ports of interest should be marked by a virtual component in positions files.
 Their designator should begin with "SP" and be followed by port number.
-Neutral orientation (0 degree) is looking towards decreasing y coordinate and the coordinates are centered at the begining of the port.

 Origin point for drill files should be placed in bottom-left corner.